Preparing Your Site

 *Note: Horizon Storage Sheds is not responsible for any building permits required by the city or Rural Municipality.
 It is up to the customer to apply for applicable permits (if any).

-3. You need to decide what kind of foundation to use.
+2. You need to decide what kind of foundation to use.
 There are three ways to prepare your foundation.
-The first option is to use blocks, like those used for mobile homes.
+The first option is to use patio blocks.
 The second option is a perfectly flat gravel pad.
 The third option would be to build a concrete pad the size of the shed.
 We believe the using a flat gravel pad is the best and most economical of the three.
-The whole building rests on the ground rather than on blocks and distributes the weight evenly.
-Also, the step up into the building is not as high as it would be if the building were on blocks.

 *Note: If you plan on hiring someone to build your base, you may want to share these instructions with them to ensure the site is properly prepared and leveled.